amakarj/react-weather-app/README.md

 #### Date

 Everything we wanted, is now fetched.
 So, let's add some additional elements to the application, like date.
+The `dateBuilder()` function takes `Date` object as a parameter, which is utilized to get current weekday, day number, month and year.

 ```
 ...